al1brn/geonodes/generation/docgen/doc/class.md

 Capture methods and properties from another Class

-This method allows to get the documentation of inherited items of a class which is not documentated.
+substitution texthis method allows to get the documentation of inherited items of a class which is not documentated.

 ##### Arguments

 - **other** (_Class_) : class to copy methods and properties from

 ##### Returns

-- _self_ :
+- _self_